andreyorst/lazy-seq/doc/lazy-seq.md

 (partition-all ...)
 ```

-Returns a lazy sequence of lists like partition, but may include
+Returns a lazy sequence of lists like `partition`, but may include
 partitions with fewer than n items at the end.

 ## `partition-by`